 If you always get a headache after eating any type of seafood then that could be a sign of fish allergy.
 It is better to talk to your doctor about it and also to start taking preventive measures.
 Another reason why you could get a headache after eating too much shrimp is seafood poisoning.
 This is not common but there are some cases in which this can happen.

 Whenever there is an algae bloom which usually happens during summer, you should avoid eating any seafood.
 So if you are buying your seafood from a retailer, make sure you ask them about that.
 However, in most cases the retailers are aware of this and will make sure that they don’t sell seafood from the places that had the algae bloom.

 Another thing you should consider is the ingredients that you are using when cooking your shrimp.
 Ingredients like tomatoes, garlic, cheese, onion, etc. can all cause headaches in some people.
 So it might not be the shrimp that’s causing you headaches, it could just be the other ingredients that you are using to cook them.

-Can Eating Too Much Shrimp Cause Iodine Poisoning?
+Does Excessive Eating of Shrimp Cause Iodine Poisoning?